governance-game/governance-game/standard-for-public-code-assessment.md

 ## [Use open standards](https://standard.publiccode.net/criteria/open-standards.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
 For features of the [codebase](https://standard.publiccode.net/glossary.html#codebase) that facilitate the exchange of data the codebase MUST use an [open standard](https://standard.publiccode.net/glossary.html#open-standard) that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr). | n/a |
 Any non-open standards used MUST be recorded clearly as such in the documentation. | n/a |
-Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. |  | (playing card format?
-Standard for Public Code?)
+Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. | yes |
 Any non-open standards chosen for use within the codebase MUST NOT hinder collaboration and reuse. | n/a |
 If no existing open standard is available, effort SHOULD be put into developing one. | n/a |
 Open standards that are machine testable SHOULD be preferred over open standards that are not. | n/a |